Carpenters Individual Account Pension Plan

 Retirement Payment Options

 Under normal, early and disability retirement, your benefit amount is the vested combined balance of your five subaccounts on the later of your retirement effective date or on your distribution date(s).
 No benefit reduction is made for early retirement under this plan.
-Any non-periodic payment from this plan of less than ten years is subject to a 20 percent mandatory federal income tax withholding, unless it is rolled over to an Individual Retirement Account (IRA) or eligible retirement plan, including the pension enhancement option (please see below).
+Any non-periodic payment from this plan of less than ten years is subject to a 20 percent mandatory federal income tax withholding unless it is rolled over to an Individual Retirement Account (IRA) or eligible retirement plan.

 There are a variety of payment options available when you retire under this plan.
 Each of these payment options is described below.
 Your retirement benefits under this plan are taxable income.